What is successful networking?

 Aside from the fact that few of us enjoy talking to self-serving chancers or performing seals, it is a relief to know that being your authentic self is actually a good idea.

-To correct that statement - it is a good idea to be your authentic self and your professional self.
-While you want to be as relaxed as you can be, clearly you also want to turn up or down those aspects of yourself that will make for the strongest connections.
+To correct that statement - it's a good idea to be your authentic self and your professional self.
+While you want to be as relaxed as you can be, clearly you also want to turn up or down those aspects of yourself that will help you to make the strongest connections.

 Know your patterns

-Certainly, when you know what your patterns are you can keep an eye out for if they are working or not.
+Certainly, when you know what your patterns are you can keep an eye out for if they're working or not.

 Reframe the idea